illogika-studio/unity_native_particles/README.md

 `mkdir build && cd build && cmake .. -G "Visual Studio 14 2015 Win64"`

 Open the generated solution in Visual Studio.
-When building in Visual Studio, make sure Unity is closed as a post-build process tries to copy the dll and will fail.
+When building in Visual Studio, make sure Unity is closed as a post-build process tries to copy the dll and Visual Studio will fail.
 Use the FlexiParts.cs script to interface with the library.

 ## Technical Details